DOI-USGS/ISIS3/Introduction_to_ISIS.md

 [![QviewTwoCubes.png](attachments/thumbnail/1090/300.png)](attachments/download/1090/QviewTwoCubes.png "QviewTwoCubes.png")

-> **qview** , ISIS3's image display application, is an interactive
+> **qview** , ISIS's image display application, is an interactive
 > application\]\]

-All ISIS3 programs are launched via the command line.
+All ISIS programs are launched via the command line.
 The command line refers to the text typed at the prompt of a terminal window such as xterm, console, or putty, or in a script like cshell, or perl.
-ISIS3 programs are started by typing the name of the program followed by any arguments.
+ISIS programs are started by typing the name of the program followed by any arguments.
 All arguments must be separated from each other by at least one space.